 1 million years ago: homo erectus saw the brain gaining weight to about 1 kilo; with enough capability to manage fire and develop hunting techniques.

-Only a little over 100 thousand years ago, homo sapiens, the modern human, began to provide concrete evidence of abstract or symbolic thought culminating in evidence of jewellery-making appearing less than some 50 thousand years ago.
+Only a little over 100 thousand years ago, homo sapiens, the even more modern human, began to generate concrete evidence of abstract or symbolic thought culminating in evidence of jewellery-making appearing less than some 50 thousand years ago.

 As far as we can tell, that ability evolved to permit the complex erection of structures such as the Pyramids less than 5 thousand years ago.

 Other mammals, dolphins and cows, have a brain of similar size to humans but the human brain shows an ability to innovate.
 For instance, the brain of the Blue Whale is around 8 kilos, considerably bigger than our own (but it does have to manage a body weighing some 170 tons!)

 When it comes to creativity and innovation, what seems to make the difference are the number and size of the neurons in the brain.
 I am told there are some 86 billion neurons in a modern human brain, with 16 billion located in the cerebral cortex (the ‘smarter and younger sibling’).